 Round up your crew and head out on the road this summer.
 New York State has a variety of adventures just waiting for you to arrive.
 We’ve pulled together some of our favorite scenic and fun-filled road trips so all you have to do is stock up on snacks and make some overnight reservations for the longer trips.
 It’s time to hit play on summer plans and that summer playlist!

 Start off on Catskills Scenic Route 30 and head to Pepacton Reservoir.
 There you can rent a kayak or canoe from Al’s Sports Store.
 After taking in the sights, take in the bites at Phoenicia Diner.
-The diner (with an Instagram-approved aesthetic) is open for pick-up or for outdoor dining until further notice.
-Order pancakes, waffles, or choose from four different skillet breakfasts or the extensive sandwich menu.
+The diner (with an Instagram-approved aesthetic) is open for pick-up, indoor dining, or picnic-style outdoor dining in the Lot.
+Order pancakes, waffles, or choose from five different skillet breakfasts or the extensive sandwich menu.
 Hot tip: Grab some extra baked goods to eat in the car later.

 Savor Views and Culture in the Hudson Valley